dentremor/Software-Defined-Infrastrucure/doku.md

 ```
 After the installation a window will open, where we can configure the package.

-In the following window we need to enter the hostname to our arctive directories.
+In the following window we need to enter the hostname to our active directories.
 ![alt text](images/pam1.png "Screenshot")

 After that we need to enter the distinguished name.